 There are two possibilities for such a bounce considered earlier.
 Either we change only $H$, leaving the velocity of the scalar field $\dot\phi$ unchanged, or the sign of the velocity is reversed as well.
-In the former case we have growing size of the Universe from cycle to cycle for the most part of initial condition~\cite{sahni2012cosmological}.
-This model have been recently intensively studied not only from the viewpoint of FRW dynamics, but also including perturbations (see, for example,~\cite{Piao3, Piao4}).
-As for the second option, the sign reversal for both $H$ and $\dot\phi$ in fact results in changing time direction for the same trajectory.
-So that the Universe the same trajectory and strictly speaking there should be no room for time arrow effects.
+In the former case we have a growing size of the Universe from cycle to cycle for the most of initial condition~\cite{sahni2012cosmological}.
+This model has been recently intensively studied not only from the viewpoint of FRW dynamics, but also including its perturbations (see, e.g.,~\cite{Piao3, Piao4}).
+As for the second option, the sign reversal for both $H$ and $\dot\phi$ in fact results in changing the time direction for the same trajectory, so that the Universe follows the same trajectory, and strictly speaking there should be no room for time arrow effects.
 However, they can appear even for this setting if small deviations from exact relations $H \to -H$ and $\dot \phi \to -\dot\phi$ are introduced~\cite{sahni2015arrow}.
-Such fluctuations near the bounce is natural to expect if the bounce is thought to occur due to some still unknown quantum effects.
+Such fluctuations near the bounce are natural to expect if the bounce is thought to occur due to some still unknown quantum effects.

-All previous considerations have been done for a minimally coupled scalar field where the above mentioned difference in effective equation of state reach its maximal for this type of the scalar field value.
+All previous considerations have been made for a minimally coupled scalar field, where the abovementioned difference in the effective equation of state reaches its maximal for this type of the scalar field.
 Namely, it varies from about $\omega_\mathrm{eff}=-1$ at expansion to $\omega_\mathrm{eff}=+1$ at contraction.
-The goal of the present paper is to consider the possibility of cosmological time arrow for nonminimally coupled scalar fields.
+The goal of the present paper is to consider the possibility of a cosmological time arrow for nonminimally coupled scalar fields.
 We shall use only the first option and assume that after reaching some energy density the sign of $H$ reverses while the sign of $\dot\phi$ does not.